ianfreeman519/CMSE_PhD/NOTES.md

 Made smooth_magnoh.cpp to try to implement a [tanh damping term](https://www.desmos.com/calculator/g0bljxj00h).

-TODO ask Sean for letter of rec for GRFP

 TODO see if Devin has any suggestions for NSF GRFP / CSGF

-TODO preliminary website?

 TODO switch account for slurm stuff using #SBATCH -A galaxies

-TODO decide on office hours - can decide on fully virtual or not

 I discovered that almost none of the simulations stay stable except for the initial conditions.
 Initially I made the parameterspace with the roe solver, but it is actually comically bad.
 I must have made a mistake when I initially tested everything because every single analysis I did indicated the pressure was flooring out (which is was because Roe is not capable of solving this problem).